When is the best time for me to submit my application?

 If I am not accepted into the program will I receive a refund?

-In the unlikely event that we are unable to place you, you’ll receive a refund of any program fees paid.
+In the unlikely event that we are unable to place you, you’ll receive a refund of your program fee.

 Can I make a location request?